 Skip To Main Content

 As part of the degree requirements for a Ph.D. in computer science or computer engineering, students must pass the preliminary examination given by the advisory committee as described in the graduate catalog.
 The preliminary exam consists of written and oral portions.
 Each committee member is scheduled to administer a written exam during the approximately three weeks prior to the common oral examination.
 The format of the oral exam is flexible and is determined by the student's advisory committee.
-In the Department of Computer Science and Engineering at Texas A&M University, it is common for students to present their dissertation proposal at the oral prelim.
-In this case, the student will typically provide the advisory committee members with a draft of the proposal several weeks before the prelim.
 Students should discuss the format of their oral exam with their advisor well before scheduling the prelim.

 Listed below are the procedures to be followed for preliminary exams in the Department of Computer Science and Engineering.
-Much of this information is taken from the Steps to Fulfill Preliminary Exam on the Graduate and Professional School website and the department's graduate brochure.
+Much of this information is taken from the Steps to Fulfill Preliminary Exam and the Graduate and Professional School website.

 Deadline